 what is ReStore?

-Habitat for Humanity GTA operates non-profit home improvement retail stores across the GTA called Habitat ReStore, which sell donated, new and gently-used home furnishings, appliances and other renovation materials at a fraction of the original price.
+Habitat for Humanity GTA operates non-profit home improvement retail stores across the GTA called Habitat ReStore, which sell donated home furnishings, appliances and other renovation materials at a fraction of the original price.

 The first Habitat ReStore in Canada was opened in Winnipeg, Manitoba in 1991 and the concept has since grown to include hundreds of locations across Canada and the U.S. We opened our first Habitat ReStore in the GTA in 1995 and have now expanded this social enterprise to 12 locations across the GTA.

 It’s a great place for customers to scout out that unique vintage or retro piece for their next DIY design project and save big on furniture, appliances, renovation materials, flooring, lighting, cabinetry, kitchen and bath fixtures, and much more!

 Donors can give us items they don’t need and receive a charitable tax receipt for their assessed value.

 Why not take advantage of our Home Deconstruction service?
 We’ll send our home Deconstruction Team to dismantle and remove major household items you’d like to donate to ReStore from your home or office at no charge!

 Find out why HGTV Interior Designer, Sarah Richardson uses Habitat ReStore’s home deconstruction (formerly Salvage) service.